 Our team is dedicated to improving the three primary aspects of the piano experience - tune, touch, and tone.
 Visit the below categories to learn more about what we can do for your piano.

-We also offer additional services such as evaluations, humidifier installations, practice felt installations, and cleanings.
+We also offer additional services such as evaluations, installations of humidifiers and practice felts, cleanings and much more.

 View our rates on our booking page.

 Pianos require tuning more frequently than any other service.
 Your piano should be tuned at least every 6 months - ideally this occurs with the changing of the seasons.
 A good rule of thumb is to schedule tunings two weeks after the heat turns on/off.
 Pianos also require tuning after moving.
 Wait two weeks for your piano to acclimate to its new home, then contact us to reserve an appointment!

 If your piano has drifted too far from concert pitch, it will require a preparatory rough tuning called a pitch adjustment before it will be able to hold a fine tuning.

 This is necessary when a piano is 7 cents +/- concert pitch, generally after more than a year without tuning, or a significant ambient humidity change.